vl4ds/Documentation/index.rst

     Get up and running quickly with the SmartThings platform.
 Start here if this is your first time developing for SmartThings.

 :doc:`introduction/index`
-    This chapter discusses some of the core SmartThings concepts, architecture, and includes a brief tour of the IDE.
+    This chapter discusses some of the core SmartThings concepts, architecture, and how developers can create with SmartThings.
 It also introduces the SmartThings programming language - Groovy.

 :doc:`tools-and-ide/index`
     This guide will teach you how to use the IDE to manage your account, and build and test your custom code.